Build & deploy pipeline

 Cancel running build

-When you know that the running build is not correct and you want to cancel it, you can do it in Zerops GUI.
-Go to the service detail, open the list of running processes and click on the Open pipeline detail button.
-Then click on the Cancel build button.
+When you need to cancel an incorrect running build, use the Zerops GUI.
+Go to the service detail, open the running processes list, and click Open pipeline detail.
+Then click Cancel build.

-The build cancellation is available before the build pipeline is finished.
-When the build is finished, the deployment cannot be cancelled.
+Build cancellation is only available before the build pipeline finishes.
+Once the build completes, deployment cannot be cancelled.

 Application versions

-Zerops keeps 10 last versions of your application in the internal storage.
+Zerops keeps the 10 most recent versions of your application in internal storage.

-) that was used for the selected version - The build log (if available)
+) used for the selected version - Build log (if available)

-You can download the build artefact of the selected version or delete an inactive version manually.
+You can download the build artifact for selected versions or manually delete inactive versions.

 Restore an archived version

-You can restore an archived version by choosing the Activate item from the additional menu.
-Zerops will deploy the selected version and the active version will be archived.
+Restore archived versions by choosing Activate from the additional menu.
+Zerops will deploy the selected version and archive the currently active version.

-The environment variables will be restored to the latest moment when the selected version was active.
+Environment variables restore to their state from the last moment when the selected version was active.